bstag/Antler/src/content/docs/installation.md

 ---

-**Congratulations!** 🎉 You now have MdCms installed and running.
+**Congratulations!** 🎉 You now have Antler installed and running.
 The powerful combination of static site generation and an intuitive admin interface gives you the best of both worlds: developer-friendly workflows and content creator-friendly tools.

 Ready to start creating?
 Head over to http://localhost:4321/admin and build something amazing!